 Hands down one of the city’s hippest hideouts, the unassuming battered black door tucked away on Berry Street gives no clue of the delights inside.
 Whisky and gin takes centre stage here and the world-class mixologists certainly know their spirits.
 Ask them to mix something unique or choose from the mesmerising range of classic cocktails and vintage brews.
 It’s an education, and you are always guaranteed some of the best bar service in the city.
-Follow Berry & Rye on Twitter here.

-48 Berry Street, Liverpool L1 4JQ
+Address – 48 Berry Street, Liverpool L1 4JQ

 The Tank Room

-If beer doesn’t float your boat the guys also have an impressive range of bottles, gins, prosecco and wines.
+Two giant 500 litre tanks of Krusovice beer dominate proceedings here with beer so fresh that it’s like drinking it straight from the brewery.
+If beer doesn’t float your boat the team also have an impressive range of bottles, gins, Prosecco and wines.

-Cains Brewery village, Stanhope Street, Liverpool L8 5XJ
+Address – Cains Brewery village, Stanhope Street, Liverpool L8 5XJ

-The Old Ropery, Fenwich Street, Liverpool L2 7NT
+Address – The Old Ropery, Fenwich Street, Liverpool L2 7NT

 Lock & Key

-15-17 Duke Street
+Address – 15-17 Duke Street